-The Active Incidents column indicates whether the service is impacted by any active incidents.
+The Active Incidents column indicates whether the service is impacted by any active incidents (incidents are considered active if their status is 'Open' or 'In Progress').
 You can hover over the flame icon to view the highest severity incident affecting the service.

 To review all the active incidents associated with a service, click the incident count to drill through to a filtered view of those incidents in the Incidents list.